 For a truly Caribbean evening, go on an after-dark boat charter.
 Enjoy a private night on the water with your friends and family, and relax under the stars with your favorite drink in hand.

 St. Maarten is known for many things, but one of its many attractions is its incredible shopping centers.

 The entire island is duty-free, which means you can shop without worrying about customs fees.
 This makes St. Maarten a go-to destination for luxury goods at duty-free prices, which can significantly reduce their costs.

 Around the island, you can find shops offering premier products including cosmetics, electronics, fashion and even food and spirits.
 Browse one of the many local art galleries to find a unique and lovely souvenir.
 St. Maarten provides a world-renowned selection of luxury and designer jewelry, and Little Switzerland offers some of the best.

 With an extensive collection of top brands and designers, Little Switzerland stands apart as St. Maarten's premier luxury jewelry retailer.
-Select from the top names in the jewelry industry, including Omega, Tiffany & Co., and Breitling.
+Select from the top names in the jewelry industry, including Omega, and Breitling.
 Whether you've been searching for the perfect watch, a gem-studded bracelet or a diamond necklace, you'll find what you're looking for at Little Switzerland.

 Find the Finest Jewelry in St. Maarten

 St. Maarten is a vibrant and stunning island, brimming with diverse cultures, incredible cuisine and pristine beaches.
 For the island's best selection of jewelry, visit Little Switzerland.